vinipsmaker/gsoc2014-boost/README.md

 is to have most of the common backends integrated and general, then he still will be able to use by just adjusting some parameters, if ever needed.

-I'm thinking about separating pool related functions in a second interface, inheriting from this one.

-I'll also define the pool interface, that should just be a convenient class from where you can get objects or return unused ones.

-`handler_type` is a runtime bound functor for several reasons.
+`handler_type` is a runtime bound functor (`std::function`) for several reasons.
 One of the reasons is to give freedom for the user to use any functor-like object as argument.
 This requirement could also be achieved through templates, but backend is meant to be an interface for HTTP message producers and function templates cannot be virtual.
 Also, the backend would need type erasure to handle all the different handlers meeting the required signature anyway.

 The proposal for executors and schedulers (n3731) face a similar problem and they've chosen the same solution, `std::function`.

-It's guaranteed that the arguments passed to the `handler` will exist as long as `response` is not finished.
+It's guaranteed that the arguments passed to the `handler` (a functor that will receive `request` and `response` as arguments) will exist as long as `response` is not finished and `response` is only finished when the user call the `end` function, then the lifetime is intuitive, easy to use and deterministic enough.

 ```cpp
 namespace boost {